Arm Lift Recovery

 - Stop smoking.
 Smoking is not good for your general health and can slow down healing after your procedure.

 - Avoid any medication containing aspirin and non-steroidal anti-inflammatory drugs for at least two weeks before your surgery as they increase the risk of bleeding.

 - If you are overweight then you should try and lose weight before your surgery.
 This will allow your surgeon to remove more loose skin and achieve a better result.

-- Arm lift surgeries require a general anaesthetic and you will be required to have a pre-op appointment approximately two weeks before your procedure.
+- Arm lift surgeries require a general anesthetic and you will be required to have a pre-op appointment approximately two weeks before your procedure.

 Recovery from an arm lift can take several weeks.
 It is generally an outpatient procedure, and once you return home you will be advised to refrain from any heavy lifting.
-Your bandages and stitches are usually removed two weeks after your surgery; however you can expect bruises and swelling to appear up to a month afterwards.
+Your bandages and stitches are usually removed two weeks after your surgery; however, you can expect bruises and swelling to appear up to a month afterward.

 If you have any questions or concerns during your recovery, contact Dr. Metzinger's office in Metairie, LA at 504-226-8200 who will be happy to assist you.